f5swb/MMDVM2HMI-2TS-/readme.md

-The new TFT file MMDVM2HMI 2TS
-The EA7AL driver is needed.
+The new TFT file MMDVM2HMI 2TS only for a NX4832K035_11 The EA5AL driver is needed.